 Think back to the days before you’d ever had sex.
 You were probably a little nervous about it.
 A little excited.
 A little afraid.
 And, if you were a normal teenager, you undoubtedly spent a whole lot of time wondering what it would be like.

-O’Reilly defines kink as "engaging in activities that are a little taboo, that are new or outside the boundaries of what we consider socially acceptable.
-It’s anything that challenges you to push your limits."
+In a nutshell, kink involves activities that are a little taboo, or that are new or outside the boundaries of what we might have learned to consider "socially acceptable."
+In other words, it's anything that challenges you to push your limits!

 That means you don’t have to [insert preconceived notions about whips and chains and aggressive-looking sex toys here] - unless you want to.
 OK?

 Oh, and one more thing.
 It's important to understand that people who are into kinky sex aren't in it to hurt each other.
 They're in it for the excitement, the taboo, the pleasure and the opportunity to explore themselves and their partners.
 And this sense of novelty isn't just sexy; it can be a great way to re-ignite your desire for your partner.
 (Psst!
 You can get a personalized box of fun things to try from L'Amour Secret.
 Check it out here.)

 Tip: Take It One Step at a Time

 Maybe you’re excited about having the kinky encounter of your dreams, where all the sex toys and sex acts you’ve been itching to try come together in a crescendo of orgasmic ecstasy.

 That would cool, but it’s pretty unlikely.
 And, to be honest, it isn't the best way to start.

 If you have a fantasy of being tied, down, spanked, having a group of people watch, being humiliated ... that's awesome!
 Consider yourself sexually ambitious.
 But start with one component at a time, ensuring you have your partner's full consent along the way.

 This helps ensure that all the new activities you try adhere to the No.1 rule of kinky play: They’re safe, they’re sane and they’re consensual.